fnalways/terminus-docs/docs/manual/tasks/profile.md

 outline: [2, 3]
 ---

-# Design Your Terminus profile
+# Design Your Olares profile

 You can create a distinctive personal homepage that showcases your digital identity.

 ## Access your homepage
-Your personal homepage's default URL is `{Local name}.myterminus.com`.
+Your personal homepage's default URL is `{Local name}.olares.com`.

 ## Customize your homepage